6 films found

 Martin was undeniably brilliant, dominating the landscape of popular culture for decades.
 He was a master of improv, a giant of comedic timing, a movie star, consummately elegant and one of the smoothest crooners of the 20th century.
 It is a bold investigative portrait of the underrated genius and his lasting cultural relevance as the one-of-a-kind King of Cool.

 Madeline Stuart is a fashion celebrity who has walked the runway at the New York Fashion Week, has 700 000+ followers on Facebook and is covered by international media world wide.
-This documentary follows Madeline on her journey to becoming the world’s only professional model with Down syndrome, challenging our perception of identity, beauty and disability.
+This documentary follows Madeline on her journey to becoming the world’s first professional supermodel with Down syndrome, challenging our perception of identity, beauty and disability.

 DK 2019 • Mira Jargil